Skip to content

 Profile Optimization

-• Display name: Use something memorable and searchable.
-Your name or a catchy creator name works.
+• Display name: Memorable and searchable.
+Your creator name or a brand name you can own consistently.

-• Bio: Be specific about what subscribers get.
+• Bio: Specific and value-driven.
 “Hey babe subscribe” tells people nothing.
-“Daily posts, weekly PPV specials, custom content available, chat-friendly” tells them exactly what they’re paying for.
+“Daily posts, weekly PPV specials, custom content available, I reply to every DM” tells them exactly what they’re paying for.

 Content Strategy Before You Launch